One way to include your documentation without cluttering up the worksheet is to use comments.

 The context menu appears.
 Since this cell already has a comment attached, the choices are different than before.

-On the Review tab there is a button to show or hide all comments on the
+On the Review tab there is a button, which does not show on the context menu, that will show all comments on the

-Right click on the selected comment and from the context menu, select Format Comment.
+Format comment: Right click on the border of the open comment and from the context menu, select Format Comment.

 The Format Comment dialog appears, with several tabs.